 WHY SHEARING IS GOOD FOR ALPACAS AND SHEEP

 Among the misconceptions that circulate around animal husbandry, there are some that place shearing among acts of abuse.
-However, this is a terrible error because it has been proven that shearing does not cause any suffering to the animal, we now know that it is a step which is even essential to its health and well-being.
+However, this is a terrible error because not only shearing does not cause any suffering to the animal (if properly done), it has also been proven that it is a step which is even essential to its health and well-being.
 Explanations.

 TOO MUCH WOOL KILLS THE WOOL